 This award-winning center opened in 1979 to build public awareness about architecture within society; it promotes scholarly research in the field and stimulates innovation in design practice.
 Its collections. housed in two buildings, one of which is the restored 1874 Shaughnessy House, include models, drawings and photographs of some of the world's most important buildings.
 Do not miss the gardens across the street.
-9 1920 rue Baile • Map B4 • (514) 939 7026 • Open 10am-5pm
+9 1920 rue Baile • Map B4 • (514) 939 7026 • Open 11am-6pm Wed-Sun (until 9pm Thu) • Dis. access